AXLearn: Modular, Hardware-Agnostic Large Model Training: Composer

 \subsection{Generating JAX Programs}

-\sys is built on top of JAX~\cite{jax2018jax}, which enables automatic differentiation for NumPy programs and leverages XLA to produce efficient hardware-accelerated programs.
-Nevertheless, in some cases users still need to manually provide ``hints" to the XLA compiler or implement custom kernels to achieve the best performance.
-In other JAX libraries like Flax and Haiku, these tasks are often left to the user, which can lead to additional work to transition a model from a proof of concept that passes unit tests to one suitable for large-scale training. \sys instead aims to make parallelism as simple as possible, so that researchers can focus on model iteration.

 \parab{Config-based parallelism} \sys natively integrates parallelism support in every relevant layer for all common parallelism strategies, including fully-sharded data parallelism~\cite{Rajbhandari2019zero}, pipeline parallelism~\cite{huang2019gpipe}, expert-parallelism~\cite{moe_dense_speed}, sequence parallelism~\cite{li2023sequence}, and tensor model parallelism~\cite{narayanan2021megatron}.
 This means that users do not need to implement parallelism directly, but instead specify their desired parallelism strategy via configuration.
 This contrasts with Flax or PyTorch where sharding is not a native concept in the layer library, and thus code changes may be necessary depending on parallelism strategy.
-For instance, to configure a mix of FSDP and tensor parallelism in \sys, users simply configure a mesh topology and sharding via named axes:

-For an 8-device setup, this configures training for 4-way ``fsdp'' parallelism, and 2-way ``model'' parallelism.
-For basic cases, this is often enough---\sys's default layer implementations are already mesh-aware, and XLA will complete any intermediate shardings as needed to minimize overall device memory usage and communication overhead.
-In this particular instance, by specifying ``fsdp'' as one of the named axes, certain layers will partition weights over the leading batch dimension, and XLA will naturally employ a strategy involving overlapped all-gather of weights and computation of layer outputs or gradients.

 Users also have granular control over how specific parameters in specific layers are partitioned.
-For instance, a user can employ a mix of FSDP and tensor parallelism for a \texttt{Linear} layer in this fashion:

-Specified in such a way, the linear layer will partition weights over the named axes \texttt{("fsdp", "model")} and biases over the single axis \texttt{"model"}.
-In more advanced cases, such as when writing custom layer implementations, JAX APIs like \texttt{with\_sharding\_constraint()} can be utilized to further constrain the sharding of intermediate tensors or activations.
-Note that \sys's Linear layer implementation automatically infers the bias sharding from the sharding of the model weights, which minimizes communication costs.

-More generally, arbitrary config modifications to different modules in the hierarchy can be expressed as ``configuration modifiers'', so that sharding, hyperparameters, and architecture can be tuned in the same manner.

-\parab{Memory optimizations} \sys has several built-in mechanisms for optimizing high-bandwidth-memory (HBM) usage which are necessary for large-scale training.